-- SWS-Datastore data are timely and complete from 2000.
-Between June 2012 and January 2015, a new Laboratory Information Management System (LIMS) common to all laboratories across Wales was rolled out, and therefore laboratory trend data may not be comparable.
+- SWS-Datastore data: Between June 2012 and January 2015, a new Laboratory Information Management System (LIMS) common to all laboratories across Wales was rolled out, and therefore laboratory trend data may not be comparable.
 One of the main advantages of the new system is that duplicates resulting from samples moving between different laboratories across Wales are less likely.
-However, duplicates were more likely during the roll out period, and the decreases in testing seen between 2014 and 2015 are thought to be due to a decrease in duplication.
-For this reason, we compare data from 2011 (old system) to data from 2015 (almost all new system) to assess recent change, bearing in mind that any increase may be slightly underestimated. - SWS-Clinic data: SWS also receives SHHAPT (sexual health and HIV activity property type) data (formerly KC60) electronically submitted from sexual health clinics (SHCs) in Wales.
+However, duplicates were more likely during the roll out period.
+For this reason, we compare data from 2011 (old system) to data from 2016 (new system) to assess recent change, bearing in mind that any increase may be slightly underestimated. - SWS-Clinic data: SWS also receives SHHAPT (sexual health and HIV activity property type) data (formerly KC60) electronically submitted from sexual health clinics (SHCs) in Wales.
 Whilst data from SHCs do not include records from other healthcare settings such as general practice, they do provide a greater breadth of clinical information on patients.
-In this report, most records are from those clinics formerly known as genitourinary medicine (GUM) clinics, although new SHCs from former Family Planning or Community Contraceptive Services have been gradually included into the system and the number of clinic attendances received in SWS has increased by 81% between 2011 and 2015 (see Appendix B).
-The SHCs data used in this report are as at 12/12/2016.
+When SWS started it received reports from those clinics formerly known as genitourinary medicine (GUM) clinics, although new SHCs from former Family Planning or Community Contraceptive Services have been gradually included into the system.
+The number of clinic attendances received in SWS has doubled between 2011 and 2016, with a 145% increase in attendances by females and a 40% increase in attendances by males.
+The SHCs data used in this report are as at 16/08/2017.